YOSHINO, Naoyuki

 Visiting Lecturer, University of Tokyo, Graduate School of Public Policy, (2020-2022)

-Green Finance Lifetime Achievement Award, 2021 (Central Award: European Green Finance Conference, Central Bank of Hungary, Planet Budapest Sustainable EXPO Summit, December 2021)
+Green Finance Lifetime Achievement Scientific Award, 2021 (Central Award: European Green Finance Conference, Central Bank of Hungary, Planet Budapest Sustainable EXPO Summit, December 2021)

 Republic of Palau (Member of Economic Advisory Group, 2022-present)

-Special Professor, Tokyo Metropolitan University (International Economics) (2023-Present)
+Specially Appointed Professor, Tokyo Metropolitan University (International Economics) (2023-Present)

 Profile Summary 【 Display / hide